Roanoke Maroons: Football

 Roanoke's football program was discontinued during World War II after more than 60 years of competition.
 Initially a club sport, the first varsity game occurred in 1892 against Allegheny Institute.
-The college's final game was played against Catawba College on November 13, 1942 which resulted in a 42–0 loss.
+The college's final game was played against Catawba College on November 13, 1942, which resulted in a 42–0 loss.

-In 1985, the Salem city government constructed an 8,000 seat stadium, Salem Football Stadium adjacent to Roanoke's Elizabeth Campus, two miles from the main campus, location of athletic fields and residence halls.
+In 1985, the Salem city government constructed a 7,157-seat football stadium, Salem Stadium adjacent to Roanoke's Elizabeth Campus, two miles from the main campus, location of athletic fields and residence halls.
 Constructed for the football team at nearby Salem High School where many hoped the college would revive its football program and that the team would play in the stadium, but the college declined.
-The stadium has hosted the NCAA Division III Football Championship game from 1993 to 2017 even though Roanoke does not compete in the sport.
+The stadium has hosted the Amos Alonzo Stagg Bowl game from 1993 to 2017.

+In the spring of 2023, Roanoke College raised $1.3 Million to reinstate football which returned as a club team during the 2024 season and obtained varsity status beginning in the 2025 season.
+In addition to reinstating football, Roanoke added varsity cheerleading to its athletic department and a marching band program.

 Rivalries

-Roanoke College and Washington and Lee University have been rivals for more than a century.
-The rivalry, strongest in men's lacrosse, is fueled by a long history of competition; the schools have competed against each other since the 1870s.
-The rivalry is also influenced by conference affiliation and geography; the schools are both charter members of the Old Dominion Athletic Conference and are located about 50 miles from each other on Interstate 81.
+Roanoke College and Washington and Lee University have been rivals for nearly 150 years.
+The rivalry is fueled by a long history of competition; the schools have competed against each other since the 1870s.
+The rivalry is also influenced by conference affiliation and geography; the schools are both charter members of the Old Dominion Athletic Conference and are located about 50 miles from each other along Interstate 81.
 Both schools historically have had nationally ranked men's lacrosse teams and have been ranked in the top twenty when meeting late in the season.
-In addition to Washington and Lee, matches against the University of Lynchburg, Hampden-Sydney College, Randolph-Macon College, and Bridgewater College tend to draw the most interest; all of which are members of the Old Dominion Athletic Conference.
+Women's lacrosse games with Washington and Lee also draw much interest as both schools have had very successful programs and have competed against each other in the ODAC Championship game on multiple occasions.
+In addition to Washington and Lee, rivalries with the University of Lynchburg, Hampden-Sydney College, Randolph-Macon College, and Bridgewater College draw much interest among Roanoke fans; all of which are members of the Old Dominion Athletic Conference.

 Roanoke and Virginia Tech were rivals in the late 19th and early 20th centuries when Virginia Tech was a small college.
 In 1877, the schools competed in Virginia Tech's first intercollegiate baseball game (Virginia Tech won 53–13), and in 1896, Virginia Tech first wore its current athletic colors – Chicago Maroon and Burnt Orange – in a football game against Roanoke.
 In 1895, Roanoke and Virginia Tech were charter members of the now defunct Virginia Intercollegiate Athletic Association along with Randolph-Macon College, the University of Richmond, and the College of William and Mary, and in 1926, Roanoke and Virginia Tech played the inaugural football game at Virginia Tech's Miles Stadium.